zadykian/postgres-marula/docs/autovacuum-tuning-design.md

 ### autovacuum_vacuum_cost_delay

 Specifies the cost delay value that will be used in automatic vacuum operations.
-For PG12+ the default value is **2 milliseconds**, but for PG11 and ealier versions it's set to 20 milliseconds by default.
+For PG12+ the default value is **2 milliseconds**, but for PG11 and earlier versions it's set to 20 milliseconds by default.
 It's always being tuned to **2 milliseconds**.

 ### autovacuum_vacuum_cost_limit

 Specifies the cost limit value that will be used in automatic vacuum operations.
-If there are no table bloat stats in system storage - for example, when application analyzes database server for the first time - the value is caculated as:
+If there are no table bloat stats in system storage - for example, when application analyzes database server for the first time - the value is calculated as:

 ```
 autovacuum_vacuum_cost_limit = 500 * autovacuum_max_workers